-Opinion // Have Jordan Brand Ruined the Legacy of the Air Jordan 1?
+Opinion // Are Jordan Brand Ruining the Legacy of the Air Jordan 1?

-It’s no secret that the Air Jordan 1 has been Jordan Brand’s licence to print money for decades.
+It’s no secret that the Air Jordan 1 has been Jordan Brand’s license to print money for decades.
 With releases of the Air Jordan 1 happening on a weekly basis over the last couple of years, many have called out Jordan Brand for its over-production of their most iconic silhouette.
-But that’s not the only thing that’s effecting the sneaker’s legacy.
-The recent reimagination and tinkering of the 1986 classic’s DNA has the OG heads furious.
+But that’s not the only thing that’s affecting the sneaker’s legacy — the recent reimagination and tinkering of the 1986 classic’s DNA have the OG heads furious.

 We get it, though.
-It’s a classic and it always will be, enough so that I don’t even need to address how influential the sneaker is to the culture and the Jordan Brand legacy in this article.
-But Jordan Brand are in business to make profits, and the Air Jordan 1 has historically been their best seller for the aforementioned reason.
-But how far can you push a silhouette before you start to destroy it’s legacy?
+It’s a classic, and it always will be.
+It even topped our 25 Most Influential Sneakers of All-Time list But Jordan Brand is in business to make profits, and with the Air Jordan 1 historically being their best seller, it makes sense to punch out as many variations you can get away with.
+But how far can you push the sneaker before you start to destroy its legacy?

-If you feel like there’s already enough Jordan 1 releases, think about this; they say if you see one cockroach in your house, there’s usually another ten hiding out of sight.
-And that’s the truth about the Air Jordan 1.
-For every OG Jordan 1 High that gets mainstream attention (and there’s a lot), theres another ten — at least— less popular versions lurking in the shadows.
+If you feel like there’s already enough Jordan 1 releases, think about this; For every OG Jordan 1 High that gets mainstream attention (and there’s a lot), there are another ten — at least— less popular versions of the silhouette lurking in the shadows.

-Purists are the ones denying the excessive Mid and Low releases, dismissing them altogether from the retro conversation.
+Excessive Mid and Low releases have been a constant campaign for Jumpman, but are often overlooked when discussing this subject.
 They’re not high?
-Well they can’t be considered a retro.
-But these same guys turn around and complain about reimagined models like the “Rebel” ruining the icon.
-But guys, you can’t pick and choose.
+Well, they can’t be considered retro.
+But models like the “Rebel” “ruining the icon” are more of a variant that the mids and lows — You can’t pick and choose.
 They all belong to the Jordan 1 legacy, wether you like it or not.

-But this debate isn’t solely tied to the sheer volume of Jordan 1 releases.
-It’s the reworking, too, that are causing frustration.
-The recent Flyknit editions of OG colorways caused a heated debate.
+The new editions, however, are always center stage.
+The High Strap, the Double Strap, the Moto Air Jordan 1, the Flyknit — I could go on for the next 5 minutes.
+Speaking of, the recent Flyknit editions of OG colorways caused such a heated debate.
 But it was the complete overhaul of the OFF-WHITE x Air Jordan 1 that pushed the silhouette’s limits with the sneaker community, leaving the purists divided on the legacy of the Air Jordan 1, especially when it took on an OG colorway of such historical significance.

-Then came the Women’s Reimagined Collection, with versions like the “Jester” and “Lover”, all of which have failed to gather any traction in the market, that really gutted the idealists.
-Now, there’s even more takes on the classic, including Aleali May’s wild, carnival prize-looking Jordan 1s (below), and the all-new React-loaded Apex.
+Then came the Women’s Reimagined Collection, with versions like the “Jester” and “Lover,” all of which have failed to gather any traction in the market, that gutted the idealists.
+It has people asking the question:

-But how many failed attempts at leveraging your brand’s biggest icon does it take before it loses it’s sway?
+How many failed attempts at leveraging your brand’s biggest icon does it take before the AJ1 loses its sway?